aviolini/binaryConverter/README.md

   ./toDec 1 11 111 1111 11111 111111 100000

 # INSTALL IN YOUR PC
-(applications will be accessible everywhere - only for bash)
+application binaries will be accessible everywhere - only for bash

+add application binaries in ~/bin/ and add ~/bin/ path to ~/.bashrc

-- $make install && source ~/.bashrc  -> install programs in ~/bin and add ~/bin path to ~/.bashrc
+- $make install && source ~/.bashrc

 # HELP: